leticiamat/leticiamat.github.io/discrete-structures.md

 ----

-## Beginning of Graph Theory: The Königsberg Bridge Problem
+## Beginning of Graph Theory: the Königsberg bridge problem

 The city of Königsberg, once situated along the Pregel River in Prussia, was divided into two main islands and areas on both riverbanks.
 These regions were connected by seven bridges, as illustrated below.